To build a new tactic, one can use the tactic

 Let us unpack this:

-consists of a two components: a judgement
+A goal consists of a two components: a judgement, which is the

-substance of the goal (using de Bruijn indices), and a directory
+substance of the goal (using de Bruijn indices), and a directory,

 which converts between indices and names.

-is an abstract type that certifies that a judgement
+A validation is an abstract type that certifies that a judgement

 has been proved.